dcoleman21/Sweater-Weather/README.md

   * [MapQuest's Geocoding API](https://developer.mapquest.com/documentation/geocoding-api/)
   * [OpenWeather One Call API](https://openweathermap.org/api/one-call-api)
-  * For Enpoints #2, you will need to chose an API that gives you access to photos
+  * For Endpoints #2, you will need to choose an API that gives you access to photos

 Once you have successfully received your `api_keys`, you will want to store them as `Environment Variables` in your `/config/.application.yml` file.
 To generate that file: